waku-org/specs/standards/application/waku-api.md

 ## Motivation

 The accessibility of Waku protocols is capped by the accessibility of their implementations, and hence API.
-This RFC enables a concerted effort to draft an API that is simple and accessible, and opiniate on sane defaults.
+This RFC enables a concerted effort to draft an API that is simple and accessible, and provides an opinion on sane defaults.

 This effort is best done in an RFC, allowing all current implementors to review and agree on it.

-The API defined in this document is an opiniated-by-purpose method to use the more agnostic [WAKU2]() protocols.
+The API defined in this document is an opinionated-by-purpose method to use the more agnostic [WAKU2]() protocols.

 ## Syntax